-- 1. The item or service is available only from a single source; - 2.
-A public emergency precludes delay; - 3.
-The awarding agency (State of California Employment Development Department (EDD)) authorizes the specific noncompetitive procurement; or - 4.
-After solicitation of a number of sources, competition is determined inadequate.
+- The item or service is available only from a single source. - A public emergency precludes delay. - The awarding agency (State of California Employment Development Department (EDD)) authorizes the specific noncompetitive procurement; or - After solicitation from several sources, competition is determined to be inadequate.
 This condition is only allowable after a competitive process has been used and there are insufficient bidders (fewer than three (3)).